Stay at home: Governor issues statewide order through June 10

 “Our message today is very clear- stay at home,” Northam said in his 2 p.m.
 COVID-19 briefing.

-Reports of crowded beaches over the weekend in Hampton Roads prompted the more restrictive order that makes violators subject to being found guilty of a misdemeanor.
+Reports of crowded beaches in Virginia over the weekend prompted the more restrictive order that makes violators subject to being found guilty of a misdemeanor.

 As of Monday, there were 1,020 confirmed cases of the deadly respiratory illness in Virginia, including three in Culpeper, six in Fauquier, three in Madison and one in Orange.
 More than 12,000 Virginians have been tested for COVID-19 and 25 have died from it.